lulzzz/lit-util/README.md

 ## 🤔 What is this?

-This project is a collection of the functions I often find myself using in many of my projects.
+This project is a collection of functions I tend to use when building a project based on lit-html.
+The goal is to give you some inspiration and make your life a little easier when finding yourself in need of the same functionality.

 ## 🎉 Install the dependency